oneday88/deepTCN/readme.md

 KDD 2019 ,Workshop on Mining and Learning from Time Series, 2019

 ### Kind remind
-You can achieve better results if you do better data preprocessing like scaling.
+The total project will be refined in the next months.
+Also, you can achieve better results if you do better data preprocessing like scaling.